yasinemira/LinkedList-Modern-Generic/README.md

-Just some refreshers on good old linked-lists.
+Refreshers on good old linked-lists using some modern C++ approaches.